pfreixes/python-amqp-pycones/slides.rst

                                         | Input |    |         Python Asyncronous Code       | Output | Thread 1
                                         +-------+    +---------------------------------------+--------+

-However, the same programm running on an threading patterns with a lesser footprint of Python opcode, it performs better.
-Even with the GIL
+And the same execution flow running on top of a threading patterns with a less Python footprint performs better.

 .. code:: bash